Planning and risk management

 It enables you to improve

 By following a trading plan, and maintaining a trading diary, you can keep a record of what works for you and what doesn't.
-This is useful for analysing your own performance and improving as a trader.
+This is useful for analyzing your own performance and improving as a trader.
 A full record of every trade makes it much easier to learn from your mistakes, and to evaluate which trades you won (or lost) by luck or by judgment.

 - A trading plan is your own personal decision-making tool, helping you answer questions like what, when, why and how much to trade